sanskritip/sanskritip/README.md

 - 🔭 I’m currently working on multiple projects which are helping me boost my App development skills.
 - 👯 Looking out to collaborate with developers and work on fun projects.
 - 🌱 Mini Goals: Learn and understand the intricacies of DevOps and Cloud Computing.
-- ⚡ Fun fact: I abosultely adore writing and art, and have quite recently started a [Blog][blog]!
+- ⚡ Fun fact: I absolutely adore writing and art, and have quite recently started a [Blog][blog]!
 - 📫 How to reach me : sanskriti.pattanayak@gmail.com

  ### Languages and Tools: